klimatt12/Gaming/README.md

 - A user needs to have a gaming client (steam, epic, etc) set up on their computer, and games available on those platforms.
 - A user needs to have an email address they can use for setting up free accounts for any tools that may require it (grafana, datadog)

+# Overview
+- Code Tab: contains all the code for all the utilities available.
+- Wiki Tab: contains various how-tos and overviews.
+- Projects: A simple work tracking board, used for the author to keep track of WIP and completed items.

 # Architecture